 2011 for details.

-In 2017 ASIC is leading a consultation process, to refine and
+In 2016-17 ASIC led a consultation process, to refine and update

-update the Strategy for 2018.
-This includes ongoing dialogue with
+the Strategy for 2018.
+This included dialogue with stakeholders,

-stakeholders, and release of a consultation paper to seek input to
+and the release of a consultation paper to seek input to inform the

 Our understanding of the factors that come into